Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 8. You have recently been hired as a security analyst for an organization.
 You've been asked by a security stakeholder to provide information on how of often the employees from various departments are clicking on simulated phishing emails.What action can you take to best communicate this information ?

+	Use visuals, such as charts and graphs, to tell the security story.

+9.